CartoDB/cartodb/doc/vizjson_format.md

 visjson
 =======

-this is the spec for visjson:
+This is the spec for visjson:
 ```
   {
      // required